 Director of Media & Technology Enhanced Learning Operations, University of Law

 Colin is an experienced leader in the field of learning transformation with a passion for digital learning, educational operations in the U.K, Australia and U.S.A, instructional / learning design, edtech, customer service design, product management & leading digital teams.
-For over 10+ years he has led on successful projects in online and blended digital courses within higher education, colleges, learning and development & commercial education working directly with educators, clients, CEO's and senior management.
+For over ten years he has led on successful projects in online and blended digital courses within higher education, colleges, learning and development & commercial education working directly with educators, clients, CEOs and senior management.

 Internet of Things & Digital Skills Lead

 Sarah is a telecommunications professional with 25 years experience across Product Management, Business Development, Retail Operations, ISP Operations and HR.
 For the last 10 years her specialism has been in product management of M2M (Machine to Machine) and IoT (Internet of Things) solutions.
 From CIPD training through to general management development, she became more and more passionate about best practice for training and development.
 Sarah joined Digital Isle of Man in September 2020 to manage the IoT Accelerator initiative which aims to promote the use of technology for the social and economic development of the Island.
 It quickly became apparent how much synergy that had with another department project to develop the Island’s Digital Skills strategy, so Sarah was happy to take that on too.